 - City processing fee $25 (Payable to the City of Lake Oswego)

-The U.S. Dept. of State's routine processing time for passport applications is approximately 4-6 weeks.
+The US Department of State's routine processing time for passport applications is approximately 4-6 weeks.
 The City of Lake Oswego will mail accepted applications to the Regional Passport Agency the same day we receive them.
-The U.S. Dept. of State commits to its customers that they will receive their passport as soon as possible from their receipt of completed applications by the Passport Accepting Facility.
+The US Department of State commits to its customers that they will receive their passport as soon as possible from their receipt of completed applications by the Passport Accepting Facility.
 Visit their official website for the latest processing time.

-The U.S. Dept. of State will mail applicants their passports and will return birth certificates and naturalization certificates submitted with applications as well.
+The US Department of State will mail applicants their passports and will return birth certificates and naturalization certificates submitted with applications as well.

 Expedited passports may be received within 3 weeks if they are sent by overnight delivery and payment is included to return the passport by overnight delivery service.